 When building a change data capture pipeline for already existing or newly created relational databases, one of the most common problems that one faces is simplifying the onboarding process for multiple tables.
-Ingesting multiple tables to Hudi dataset at a single go is now possible using HoodieMultiTableDeltaStreamer
+Ingesting multiple tables to Hudi dataset at a single go is now possible using HoodieMultiTableDeltaStreamer class which is a wrapper on top of the more popular HoodieDeltaStreamer class.
+Currently HoodieMultiTableDeltaStreamer supports COPY_ON_WRITE storage type only and the ingestion is done in a sequential way.

-This blog will guide you through configuring and running HoodieMultiTableDeltaStreamer
+This blog will guide you through configuring and running HoodieMultiTableDeltaStreamer.

 Configuration

-expects users to maintain table wise overridden properties in separate files in a dedicated config folder.
-Common properties can be configured via common properties file also.- By default, hudi datasets are created under the path
+• HoodieMultiTableDeltaStreamer expects users to maintain table wise overridden properties in separate files in a dedicated config folder.
+Common properties can be configured via common properties file also.

 hoodie.deltastreamer.ingestion.tablesToBeIngested=db1.table1,db2.table2

-- If you do not provide database name, then it is assumed the table belongs to default database and the hudi dataset for the concerned table is created under the path
+• If you do not provide database name, then it is assumed the table belongs to default database and the hudi dataset for the concerned table is created under the path <base-path-prefix>/default/<name_of_table_to_be_ingested>.
+Also there is a provision to override the default path for hudi datasets.
+You can create hudi dataset for a particular table by setting the property hoodie.deltastreamer.ingestion.targetBasePath in table level config file

-in table level config file - There are a lot of properties that one might like to override per table, for example
+• There are a lot of properties that one might like to override per table, for example

 hoodie.datasource.write.recordkey.field=_row_key